instana/instana-autotrace-webhook/README.md

 - The Instana AutoTrace WebHook will take effect on _new_ Kubernetes resources.
   That is, you may need to delete your Pods, ReplicaSets, StatefulStes, Deployments and DeploymentConfigs and create them anew, for the Instana AutoTrace WebHook to do its magic.
 - Only `linux/amd64` Kubernetes nodes are currently supported.
+- In your Kubernetes setup, updating the webhook via Helm doesn't automatically pull the latest image, leading to potential mismatches between new code and old images.
+To address this, uninstalling and reinstalling the webhook can ensure it uses the latest default values and images, but previously deployed workloads may still require redeployment to apply the updated instrumentation.

 ## Configuration